A brief summary of climate and hydrological conditions in the region.

 Background

-Colour coded map showing amount of rainfall in the region over winter 2024, with higher than average rainfall in parts of Wairarapa
+Colour coded map showing amount of rainfall in the region over summer 2024/25, with higher than average rainfall in the Wairarapa

 Current situation